 For homeowner provided services:

 Complete the Covington Square Subdivision Association Work Approval Request form.
-Estimate the labor hours to complete the work and requested rate.
+Estimate the labor hours to complete the work and requested rate or requested firm fixed price quotation.
 The board has general agreed rates for most tasks.
 Requests for higher rates may be denied.
 Estimate cost for purchased materials, if any.

 Obtain a quote from one or more contractor(s) for estimated services exceeding $750.
 This step may be omitted if the subdivision already has a similar quotation on file from prior work requests (cite example if requesting omission).